 Who should have the HPV vaccine?

-There are 2 human papillomavirus (HPV) vaccination programmes in Wales.
+There are two human papillomavirus (HPV) vaccination programmes in Wales.

-One is for children who are 12 to 14 years of age, and one is for gay, bisexual and other men who have sex with men (MSM) up to 45 years of age.
+One is for children who are 12 to 13 years of age, and one is for gay, bisexual and other men who have sex with men (GBMSM) up to 45 years of age.

 The universal HPV vaccination programme

-Girls and boys aged 12 to 14 are offered HPV (human papillomavirus) vaccination for free.
+Girls and boys aged 12 to 13 are offered HPV (human papillomavirus) vaccination for free.
 The vaccine protects against cancers caused by HPV, including cervical cancer.
-It's usually given to girls and boys in school years 8 and 9 at schools in Wales.
-People who missed their vaccination when they were offered it in school still remain eligible up to the age of 25, including:
+It's usually given to girls and boys in school year 8 at schools in Wales.
+People who missed their vaccination when they were offered it in school still remain eligible up to the age of 25.
+For boys this is only if you were born on or after 1 September 2006.

 Health conditions and HPV vaccination